jazzlost/WaapiDatabase/README.md

 ## 4. Double click .exe file will begin to create database or go to Wwise ```soundbank manager``` tab and load .wcmdline as ```post-generation step```.
 Next time when you generate bank, it will create database automatically

+## 5. If you don't put .exe and .json file under Wwise project root path, remember to modify .wcmdline to right path

-## 5. Edit .json file to add extra catching data
+## 6. Edit .json file to add extra catching data